 DHL Express v.
 NLRB & APWU – Enforcing the NLRB’s decision that an employer committed an unfair labor practice when it prohibited off-duty employees from distributing union literature in a mixed-use area.
 The court explained that “an employer’s ability to restrict pro-union activity by an off-duty employee legally on the premises – in a nonwork area – is quite limited.”
 To limit employee union activity in a mixed-use area, the employer must show “special circumstances” in the sense that the restriction is necessary to maintain production or discipline.

 Rush University Medical Center v.
 NLRB & Teamster Local 743 (Rush II) – Whether the Board appropriately defined the proper voting group in a second Armour-Globe election that also involved an existing bargaining unit that does not conform to the NLRB’s healthcare bargaining unit rule.
+Oral argument is scheduled for December 6.

 North America’s Building Trades Unions et al v.
 OSHA – Union and industry challenges to OSHA’s silica standards.
 The AFL-CIO, North America’s Building Trades Unions, the United Steelworkers, and the United Auto Workers are parties in the case.
+Oral argument was held on September 26.

 Browning-Ferris Industries of California, Inc. v.
 NLRB & Teamsters Local 350 – Whether Browning-Ferris and the company that supplies it labor are joint employers of the supplier employer’s workers.